Zanthed/archlinux-files/etc/README.md

 ## [fstab](fstab)
 - Crazy BTRFS full disk single partition encryption setup.
 Bootloader on separate drive.
-- Swap partition isn't actually a swap partition.
-It's a partition that holds a swap file so the swap file isn't included in creating snapshots.
+- Swap subvolume isn't actually a swap partition.
+It's just a subvolume that holds a swap file so the swap file isn't included in creating snapshots.
 LOL.
 - Modified mount points such as `/dev/shm` and `/boot` with more secure mount options.